husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/6-slam-navigation.md

     $ rosrun rplidar_ros rplidarNode
 ```

 For **Gazebo** you do not need any additional nodes, just start simulator and laser scans will be already published to appropriate topic.

+In case there are no scans showing, there may be a problem with laser scanner plugin for Gazebo.
+Some GPUs, mainly the integrated ones have problems with proper rendering of laser scanner.
+To solve it, you will have to change the used plugin to CPU based.
+Go to file `rosbot.gazebo` located in `rosbot_description/src/rosbot_description/urdf`, comment out section succeeding `<!-- RpLidar using GPU -->` line with `<!--` to begin comment and `-->` to end comment and uncomment section succeeding `<!-- RpLidar using CPU -->` line by deleting `<!--` and `-->`.

 You should have `/scan` topic in your system.
 You can examine it with
 `rostopic info` but better do not try to echo it, it is possible but you